datapartnership/ethiopia-economic-monitoring/notebooks/combined_stats/conflict_impact.md

 In Ethiopia, Hishe et al. (2024) utilized Normalized Difference Vegetation Index (MNDVI), Optimized Soil Adjusted Vegetation Index (OSAVI), and Moisture Adjusted Vegetation Index (MAVI) to assess spatio-temporal changes in vegetation cover.
 Before the armed conflict broke out in the region, vegetation cover in the Tigray was increased by 179 km2 (2%) from 2000-2020 due to conservation practices.
 However, during the conflict period from 2020 to 2022, vegetation cover decreased by 5.3% and accompanied by decrease in vegetation density.
 This rapid decline largely reversed the gains made over the preceding 20 years.

-To conclude, the impacts of armed conflict on agriculture are profound, with significant reductions in crop yields and changes in agricultural practices.
+These papers that study the relationship between armed conflict and agriculture show correlations with significant changes in crop yields and agricultural practices.

 ## Conflict Impact on NO2